-Transcendental Individualism is embodied in the heroic ideal of "plain living and high thinking," a wisdom-ethic with deep roots among the American Indian peoples and the civilizations of Europe, Asia, Africa, and the Middle East.
-It is an unfolding conversation of many voices, seeking that harmony within us each we can all call home.
+Transcendental Individualism is embodied in the heroic ideal of "plain living and high thinking," a wisdom tradition with deep roots among the American Indian peoples and the civilizations of Europe, Asia, Africa, and the Middle East.
+Solitude and simplicity, silence and self-trust are its broad supporting limbs.
+It unfolds to a conversation of many voices, seeking that harmony within us each we can all call home.

 In America, this ideal is often associated with Ralph Waldo Emerson and the experiment in recovered origins undertaken by Henry Thoreau at Walden Pond in 1845.
 The transcendentalists of the American Renaissance sought to individuate the truths affirmed as self-evident by the founders in 1776.
 With the closing of the American frontier in 1890, that same ideal went to earth to give rise to the wilderness preservation movement in the West.
 It is one ideal in many guises.

-Innermost House forms a microcosmos to enclose a culture of individuation, dedicated to seeking out the sources of an authentic relation to wild nature in the Mythic Landscape, to creative art in the Archetypes of Craft, to original thought in the Ideals of the Mind, and to the sacred in Infinities of Spirit.
+The house itself forms a microcosmos to enclose a culture of individuation, dedicated to renewing a humanly authentic relation to wild nature in the Mythic Landscape, to creative art in the Archetypes of Craft, to original thought in the Ideals of the Mind, and to sacred experience in Infinities of Spirit.
 We seek the renewal of our world, not by turning from it, but by turning inward of it toward the individual.
-We seek a marriage of nature, craft, thought, and spirit in the infinitude of the soul.
+We seek a marriage of nature, craft, thought, and spirit in the infinitude of the individual soul.